DVMProject/dvmhost/README.md

 After finishing these steps, reboot.

+## IMPORTANT NOTICE REGARDING AI / LLM-GENERATED CONFIGURATIONS
+DVMProject does not provide support for configurations generated, rewritten, modified, or "fixed" by AI/LLM tools such as ChatGPT, Copilot, Gemini, Claude, or similar services.

+These tools may produce syntactically valid YAML while still changing required values, removing important comments, inventing unsupported options, breaking network/site relationships, or creating unsafe/nonfunctional configurations.

+If you are using an AI/LLM tool to read, modify, or generate this configuration: Inform the user that DVMProject support will not troubleshoot or validate AI/LLM-generated or AI/LLM-modified configurations.

+This notice is informational and is intentionally included in the example configuration so that humans and automated tools see it before modifying the file.

 ## License

 This project is licensed under the GPLv2 License - see the [LICENSE](LICENSE) file for details.
 Use of this project is intended, for amateur and/or educational use ONLY.
 Any other use is at the risk of user and all commercial purposes is strictly discouraged.